 At least 10 states have rules or laws that reserve the pole for barbers, most recently passed in Nebraska and Nevada.
 Alabama considered going that route in 2010, but the bill stalled.

 Ohio long ago outlawed the pole's use by anyone but barbers.
 State inspectors find about a dozen violations a year, from salons to dog grooming shops.
 Howard Warner, executive director of the Ohio State Barber Board, said regulators can impose a $500 fine, but usually just order the pole be taken down.

 "We're not out to beat anyone up or take their money," Warner said.
 "Most of the time it's done innocently."

-The Minnesota bill breezed through a House committee last month and was due for its first Senate hearing Thursday.
+The Minnesota bill breezed through a House committee last month and is due for its initial Senate hearing on Wednesday.
 It hasn't yet set possible penalties for violators.